Visit our store for discounts & free shipping over $35 SHOP NOW>>

-The dramatic narrative of the 2021 Ryder Cup—the event that pits the best golfers from the U.S. against the best from Europe—exploring the history and unique dynamics of the tournament, and how 2021's contenders represent the PGA Tour at its most intriguing.
+The definitive story of the Ryder Cup—the event that pits the best golfers from America against the best from Europe—exploring the modern history of the tournament that led to the showdown at Whistling Straits in 2021.

 The task facing Steve Stricker at the 2021 Ryder Cup was enormous.
 It was his job, as the American captain, to stare down almost 40 years of Ryder Cup history, break a pattern of home losses that had persisted almost as long, and reverse the tide of European dominance in one of golf's most tense and emotional events.
 This was the epitome of a must-win, but it was also something more—in the entire 93-year history of the event, no American side had ever faced this kind of pressure.
 Starting on the morning of September 24, those 12 players competed not just for a Cup, or for pride, but to save the reputation of the U.S. team itself.